- Uveal melanoma is the most commonly diagnosed primary intraocular malignancy in adults

 - Presence of pinpoint hyperfluoresence on FA

-- COMS medium-size tumor trial: enucleation and radioactive plaque brachytherapy found no difference in survival for up to 12 years after treatment
+- COMS medium-size tumor trial: found no difference in survival between enucleation and radioactive plaque brachytherapy for up to 12 years after treatment

 - COMS large-size tumor trial: external-beam radiation performed prior to enucleation confers no benefit in 5-year survival compared to enucleation alone